 - If you believe Wrist Detection is no longer enabled, open the Watch app on your iPhone and go to My Watch > General > Wrist Detection.

 Some users have been unable to update their Apple Watches to the latest version of WatchOS.
 This has become such a common problem that Apple has published official steps outlining what you should do.

 - Restart — don’t force restart — the Apple Watch and the iPhone paired to it.
 Try updating the Apple Watch again.

 - If the install won’t download or start, open the Watch app on your iPhone, tap the My Watch tab, and go to General > Usage > Software Update.
 Then, delete the update file and try to download and install the update again.

-A few Apple Watch owners took to MacRumors to share their stories and pictures revealing the vertical lines plaguing their watch displays.
-The lines are very faint and difficult to see, but they have affected both the Apple Watch Series 2 and Apple Watch Nike+.
+A few Apple Watch owners have shared their stories and pictures revealing the vertical lines plaguing their watch displays.
+The lines are very faint and difficult to see, but they have affected both the Apple Watch Series 2, Series 3, and Apple Watch Nike+.

 - Reach out to Apple and get a replacement Apple Watch or have the screen on your watch replaced.
 According to other users in the aforementioned thread, the lines on the display are often the result of a laminating issue.

-A rather odd issue has been discussed about how the Apple Watch will suddenly switch into Airplane Mode without any input from the user.
+A rather odd issue has been discussed regarding how the Apple Watch will suddenly switch into Airplane Mode without any input from the user.
 Others have said their watch will occasionally activate other features as well, such as Night Mode.

 - A future WatchOS update may deal with this problem.